 Student Assistant (Undergraduate – 25% Fall/Spring):

-Big Ideas also relies on an undergraduate work-study student assistant to support it with a variety of administrative and creative responsibilities, including clerical tasks, website and social media content management, data management, event assistance, and communications.
+Big Ideas also relies on an undergraduate work-study student assistant to support it with a variety of administrative and creative responsibilities, including clerical tasks, website and social media content management, data management, and event assistance.